dmbarbour/wikilon/docs/AwelonLang.md

 Arity annotations can be used to help control rewriting and partial evaluation.
 For example, consider a swap function `w = (a2) [] b a`.
 If our runtime has a naive view of 'progress', we might rewrite `[A]w => [[A]]a`, which is not useful progress.
 With the arity annotation, `[A]w` does not evaluate further, instead `[B][A]w` evaluates directly to `[A][B]`.

 Arity annotations are also useful for modeling codata.
 For example, `[[A](a2)F]` has the observable behavior and type of `[[A]F]`, but the former defers computation until the result is required.

+### Garbage Collection

+Awelon does not have a strong dependency on a garbage collector.
+The extent to which a runtime requires garbage-collection mostly depends on how we implement the copy operator (`c`).
+If we deep-copy our values, then drop (`d`) can also free the memory.
+If we shallow-copy a value reference, then drop can only erase the reference and recovering memory would depend on a garbage collector.
+Between these extremes, a runtime might use reference counting GC - conveniently, there is no risk of forming a reference cycle.

 ## Loops